tejidokit/vue_deepin/README.md

 ***

-:bulb:    To open your project file again, find the folder and then right click -> open with -> Visual Studio Code then type the command on your Visual Studio Code terminal
+:bulb:    To open your project file again, find the folder and then right click -> open with -> Visual Studio Code then type the command below on your Visual Studio Code terminal.

 ```css
 npm run dev